- D -

 clinometer scale) with a

-luminous compass card to replace the model utilised by the
+luminous compass card to the

 Netherlands'